juju/docs/src/en/clouds.md

 local LXD cloud; credentials are added automatically.

 This rest of this page covers general cloud management and an overview of how clouds are added.
-You can still get started by selecting your cloud here:
+However, you can get started right away by selecting your cloud here:

  - [Amazon AWS][clouds-aws] *****
  - [Microsoft Azure][clouds-azure] *****